 Trackpad inertia is not the same feature as inertial scrolling.

-Inertial scrolling was popularized and mainstreamed by the iPhone when ex Apple designer Bas Ording came up with the rubber band effect which made a touchscreen seem plausible.
+Inertial scrolling was popularized and mainstreamed by the iPhone when ex-Apple designer Bas Ording came up with the rubber band effect, which made a touchscreen seem plausible.

 When you scroll something like a webpage or a document outside screen boundaries, that content snaps back to its correct position immediately after letting go of the finger.
 They’re calling this the rubber band effect for a reason — it makes scrolling feel elastic and responsive.

 Unlike rubber band scrolling which cannot be disabled at will, trackpad inertia can be toggled off at any time in your pointer control settings.
-Be sure to read out step-by-step tutorial included ahead for a quick explanation on how to disable iPad trackpad inertia with just a few taps.

 How to disable iPad trackpad inertia